openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/response/siop_aggregated_and_distributed_claims.json}}

-# Example requests and Responses
+# Example requests and responses

 This section shows examples of pairs of requests and responses containing `verified_claims`.

-## verified claims in userinfo response
+## verified claims in UserInfo response

 ### Request